Amrutha-VR/YAP-Detector/README.md

 Watch the project demo here:

 [Click to watch the demo] (https://drive.google.com/file/d/1FS-rqN44fIrJso3UinsC3IpcYYuD7BNP/view?usp=sharing)
-- since i recorder using xbox game bar(windows+R), I could not capture the part where I am uploading video from my local.But the first phase of the web app includes video uploading from locally saved video.
+- since i recorded using xbox game bar(windows+R), I could not capture the part where I am uploading video from my local.But the first phase of the web app includes video uploading from locally saved video.

 ---